Yuliang-Liu/bezier_curve_text_spotting/README.md

 # ABCNet

-[paper](https://arxiv.org/abs/2002.10200).
-The paper is not the final version.
-It will be updated soon.
+[Paper Link](https://arxiv.org/abs/2002.10200).
+Note this paper is not the final version.
+We will update soon.

 We provide demo in this repository.
 We will update our code at [adet](https://github.com/aim-uofa/adet).